Associate Professor, Program Director for Master’s of Innovation by Design (MIbD) & Director of the NAMIC Hub@SUTD

-- Carvalho, I., Simões, R., Silva, A., Applying TRIZ to identify design opportunities for improved passenger cars eco-effectiveness.
-Submitted to Mitigation and Adaptation Strategies for Global Change in January 2017.
-Accepted in October.
-In press.
+- Carvalho, I., Simões, R., Silva, A., Applying the Theory of Inventive Problem Solving (TRIZ) to identify design opportunities for improved passenger car eco-effectiveness.
+Mitigation and Adaptation Strategies for Global Change, 23:6 (2018) 907–932.
 DOI

 - Koronis, G., Silva, A., Predicting the flexural properties of woven flax reinforced epoxy composites using design of experiments.
 Materials Today Communications 13 (2017) 317–324.
 DOI